School nurses are registered nurses who have completed additional specialist training in school nursing.

 All of the issues discussed are confidential unless a child's safety, or that of others, is at risk.
 Our school nurses will always encourage young people to discuss issues with their parents or guardians.

-Be Your Best is a free service for families with children aged 0-12 who are struggling with their weight.
+Be Your Best is a free service for families with children aged 0-12 who are above the healthy weight range.

 North East